deyavuz/ds105a-chess-investigation/README.md

 ---

 ## **Research Questions**
-- **How do the top ten chess players vary in performance across different game modes?**
+- **Question 1:** How do the top ten chess players vary in performance across different game modes?
-- **Does player performance online align with their FIDE rating progression over time?**
+- **Question 2:** Does player performance online align with their FIDE rating?
-- **How does their success correlate with chess interest in their home country?
-Are certain players more influential than others?**
+- **Question 3:** How does their success correlate with chess interest in their home country?
+Are certain players more influential than others?

 ---